HyperNet-Adaptation for Diffusion-Based Test Case Generation: Empirical Study

-As \tool's methodology is based on adapting network weights, the most important parameter is the learning rate.
-In this research question, we investigate how the choice of the learning rate affects the performance of \tool in terms of effectiveness, efficiency and validity.
+As \tool's methodology is based on adapting network weights, the learning rate constitutes its most influential hyperparameter.
+In addition, the stochastic nature of diffusion-based generation may introduce variability across random seeds.
+Therefore, we investigate how learning-rate and seed selection affect \tool's effectiveness, efficiency, and validity.